Algorand-Developer-Retreat/use-wallet-ui/packages/react/README.md

 2. When clicking the connect button, the wallet selection dialog appears
 3. After connecting, `WalletButton` renders `ConnectedWalletMenu` (which shows the address and balance)
 4. When clicking "Disconnect" in the menu, the wallet disconnects and `WalletButton` returns to step 1

-## Styling

-Components use Tailwind CSS classes with specific color variables that you can override using your Tailwind configuration.

 ## License